jsc329/ammonitorwiki/13-soundscape.md

 An acoustic monitoring program can be used to monitor focal species of interest.
 However, it also can be used to monitor the ecosystem as a whole.
-This chapter discusses the analysis of “soundscapes” \[1\], which allows us to document the dominant frequencies of an ecosystem during certain times of the day or season.
+This chapter discusses the analysis of “soundscapes” \[1\], which allow us to document the acoustic properties of an ecosystem during certain times of the day or season.
 Monitoring programs can monitor soundscapes through time and space, allowing an investigation of how logging, agricultural expansion, energy development, and other land uses